Mapping the snowdrops

 At Kingston Lacy the snowdrops cover the curved beds of the Victorian fernery allowing visitors to wind through the twisty paths flanked by a sea of white flowers.
 The flowers continue down the iconic Lime Avenue path and into the Japanese garden.
 The juxtaposition of traditional snowdrops in-between Japanese bamboo shoots is unique to this National Trust garden.

-'For the last four years I've been mapping and photographing the snowdrop collection for the Gardens team at Kingston Lacy.
+'For the last six years I've been mapping and photographing the snowdrop collection for the Gardens team at Kingston Lacy.
 I'm fascinated by all aspects of plants.
 Identifying the subtle distinguishing features between the different varieties of snowdrops is challenging and rewarding.
 Even their names are wonderful and it's such a pleasure to enthuse others to become galanthophiles.
 Snowdrop spotting becomes addictive!

-Head gardener, Andrew Hunt, recognises the importance of volunteers to the garden at Kingston Lacy, 'the work that Teresa does in the garden is invaluable.
+Head gardener, Andrew Hunt, recognises the importance of volunteers to the garden at Kingston Lacy, 'the work that our volunteers do in the garden is invaluable.
 By mapping the seasonal flower displays we can keep an accurate record of our collection which in turn helps us preserve them for future generations.
 The snowdrops in the garden are as valuable to us as say the bone enamels in the house, we have over 40 varieties of snowdrops and they are in various locations just like the small portraits.'

 The snowdrops at Kingston Lacy are at their best from early February.
 Colour continues to bloom in the garden throughout spring with an impressive display of daffodils, bluebells, cherry blossom to tulips and hyacinths on the edge of summer.